Hyder, Alaska: Public utilities

 Hyder's public utilities are imported from Canada.
 Electricity is maintained by a subsidiary of BC Hydro, the Tongass Power and Light Company as part of a long-term contract with the town.

 While most of Alaska is in area code 907, Hyder shares the Stewart 749 exchange in area code 236, 636 in area code 250, and 794 in area code 778.

 Public safety

-Alaska State Troopers occasionally patrol the town, but do not have a base there.
+Alaska State Troopers occasionally patrol the town but do not have a base there.
 In 1996, a fire consumed the community building which contained the library, post office and fire hall.

 The Hyder Volunteer Fire Department was originally formed in 1921.
 The department was reestablished and registered with the Alaska Department of Public Safety in 2023 after a 25-year absence.
-There is currently no emergency medical services established yet in Hyder.
+There are currently no emergency medical services established in Hyder.

-A Canada Border Services Agency customs post is on the only connecting road out of Hyder and there is no complementary American border patrol presence.
+A Canada Border Services Agency customs post is on the only connecting road out of Hyder, and there is no complementary American border patrol presence.